 Different things can be meant by a simple yawn, depending on where and when your dog is yawning.
 Dogs usually yawn when bored or tired.
 However, excessive yawning in stressful situations can indicate that your dog feels overwhelmed and stressed.
 For example, waiting in the vet’s office with your dog can cause extreme pressure for your furry friend.
 Yawning is your dog’s coping mechanism to handle the intense anxiety and anticipation.

 Dog anxiety disorder can affect the respiratory system, heart, and overall energy levels.
 This is why it can lead to breathlessness, yawning, and stress.
-A dog that yawns when stressed may be more severe than a normal sleep-related yawn.
+A dog that yawns when stressed may be more severe than a typical sleep-related yawn.
 You should consult a behaviorist to help your dog overcome chronic stress.

 15. Dog Anxiety Disorder and AGGRESSION